Krouwndouwn/Rubber_Ducky_Password_Stealer/README.md

 **How can i rename file extensions?**

 Open Windows file explorer, open the "View" tab and enable: "File name extensions".
 Then just simply replace the extension name.

+**How do I generate my own payload?**

+Create a text file and converts it through the [Duck Encoder](https://github.com/hak5darren/USB-Rubber-Ducky/releases) to a .bin file.
+Or use the online [Duck Toolkit](https://ducktoolkit.com/encode) for this.